The Farnsworth Invention: Plot

 In 1929, the stock market crashes and RCA's stock falls dramatically in a single day.
-Additionally, RCA's patent pool arrangement with AT&T and Westinghouse is found to be an illegal monopoly, and as part of the settlement, NBC must allow station owners to set their own rules about advertising on air.
+Additionally, RCA's patent pool arrangement with AT&T and Westinghouse is found to be an illegal monopoly, and as part of the settlement, NBC must allow station owners to set their own rules about on-air advertising.

 Crocker, Everson, and Gorrell are losing faith (and money) in Farnsworth and his company.
 Farnsworth struggles with "the light problem"—the television signal requires an impractical amount of light to get a good picture.
 Farnsworth meets Zworykin at a speakeasy.
 The two of them turn out to be familiar with each other's work, and Farnsworth invites him to his lab to see his progress.
 Unbeknownst to Farnsworth, he is there spying for RCA.

-Sarnoff is at the opening of the Radio City Music Hall when he receives word that Zworykin has gotten a clear picture.
+Sarnoff is at the opening of Radio City Music Hall when he receives word that Zworykin has gotten a clear picture.
 His wife Lizette, noting the timing of the breakthrough, accuses him trying to stealing Farnsworth's invention.

 Cocker and a lawyer he hired inform Farnsworth of Zworykin's breakthrough and tell him that they are filing a patent interference suit and seeking priority of invention.
 Farnsworth reasons that the missing link Zworykin needed was the pyrex-sealed tube created by Pem's brother Cliff in his lab.

 A judge awards priority of invention to Zworykin and RCA.
 Sarnoff and Farnsworth meet for the first time after the decision, and discuss who could really be said to have invented television.
-Sarnoff argues that Farnsworth never got the television right, and he gave away his missing piece to the one who did.
+Sarnoff argues that Farnsworth never got the television right, and he gave away the missing piece to the one who did.
 Farnsworth says that he may have made a mistake but Sarnoff also erred by letting radio be plagued by a financial incentive.
-Sarnoff tries to get Farnsworth to come work for RCA, and Farnsworth refuses.
+Sarnoff tries to get Farnsworth to come work for RCA, but Farnsworth refuses.
 Sarnoff promises to be a worthy custodian of Farnsworth's invention.

 Sarnoff admits to the audience that he made the previous scene up and that he never met Philo Farnsworth.
 He says Farnsworth was eventually hospitalized in for depression and died poor and unknown.
 He admits that he feels responsible for destroying his life.
 The play ends as Sarnoff imagines Farnsworth in a bar watching the Apollo 11 Moon landing on television.